A. Summary of findings

 According to OneLife News the impressive 2.5 million member mark was hit on 30 September 2016, one day before the “mining” of the genesis Block:

 This Press Release implies that during the Mastermind Events on 1 October 2016 there were (at least) 2.5 million members with OneCoins in their account (the number of free “Rookie Accounts” without OneCoins has always been much higher).
-This means that 2.5 million Transactions would have been required to distribute the 1,986,580,000 ONE Unspent Transaction Output from Address 9UHVMKSB8xdgzjY5X82gC5An4NiupfiUE5 to 2.5 million Output Addresses connected to the e-wallets of individual members (i.e. if OneCoin would be a real cryptocurrency with a real Blockchain).
+This means that (at least) 2.5 million Transactions would have been required to distribute the 1,986,580,000 ONE Unspent Transaction Output from Address 9UHVMKSB8xdgzjY5X82gC5An4NiupfiUE5 to 2.5 million Output Addresses connected to the e-wallets of individual members (i.e. if OneCoin would be a real cryptocurrency with a real Blockchain).

 Remark: if the “coin migration from Blockchain Version 1” and the “coin doubling” are recorded as separate Transactions (which is the case in the OneCoin Account) two Transactions per Account are required, so 2 x 2.5 million = 5 million in total.